A Riesz-projection-based method for nonlinear eigenvalue problems: Application of the method

 with the electric field $\mathbf{E}(\mathbf{r},\omega) \in \mathbb{C}^3$ and the source term $\mathbf{J}(\mathbf{r}) \in \mathbb{C}^3$ as impressed current, where $\mathbf{r} \in \mathbb{R}^3$ is the position.
 The permittivity tensor $\epsilon(\mathbf{r},\omega)$ characterizes the spatial distribution of materials and, through its dependence on the complex angular frequency $\omega \in \mathbb{C}$, the material dispersion.
 In the regime of optical frequencies, the permeability tensor $\mu(\mathbf{r},\omega)$ can typically be set to the vacuum permeability~$\mu_0$.
 Equation~(\ref{eq:Maxwells_eq}) is discretized and solved with the software package JCMsuite.
 The scattering solutions, i.e., solutions of Eq.~(\ref{eq:Maxwells_eq}) in presence of a source term, are computed in the $\omega^2$ plane.
 The outgoing radiation conditions for the diamond nanoresonator are realized with perfectly matched layers (PMLs) \cite{Berenger_1994}.
 We refer to \cite{Zschiedrich_PRA_2018} for details on the FEM implementation and for details on the physical system.

 The aim is to compute eigenfrequencies $\omega_k$ of the discretized NLEVP associated with Eq.~(\ref{eq:Maxwells_eq}).
+As the permittivity tensor $\epsilon(\mathbf{r},\omega)$ is a rational function, this is a rational NLEVP.
 The interest is in eigenfrequencies corresponding to physically relevant eigenvectors, the QNMs of the system, and, in particular, in eigenfrequencies which QNMs couple to specific source fields.
 We use the source fields described in~\cite{Zschiedrich_PRA_2018}, which are dipole emitters located inside the nanoresonator.
 Accordingly, physical source fields $y$ for Algorithm~\ref{alg:RP_method} are chosen as Eq.~(\ref{eq:Maxwells_eq}) is solved with dipole emitters for complex frequencies $\omega$ at the integration contour.
 The function $\mathcal{G}(T(\omega)^{-1}y)$ is a point evaluation of the electric field at one chosen spatial point with a suitable scaling.